dladd/pyFormex/sphinx/tutorial.rst

    The square in smooth rendering.

-|pyformex| by default uses wireframe rendering, because in a fully
-rendered mode many details are obscured.
+pyFormex by default uses wireframe rendering, because in a fully rendered mode many details are obscured.
 Switch back to wireframe mode using the :menuselection:`Viewport --> Render Mode --> Wireframe` menu option or |button-wireframe| toolbar button.